Azuritul/AZDropdownMenu/README.md

 - `shouldDismissMenuOnDrag` If set to true, menu would be dismissed on drag.
 Default value is `false`.

 ## Version
+- 1.1.2
+   - Update for Swift 3 syntax

 - 1.1.1
    - Update for Swift 2.2's #selector syntax